SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex11-Workload/README.md

     * Total Statement Memory Limit: 1 GB

-    We're defining a workload class named "SampleWorkload" as a parent workload, meaning that it can have child workloads that inherit its limits (i.e. SAP HANA supports hierarichal workload classes).
+    We're defining a workload class named "SampleWorkload" as a parent workload, meaning that it can have child workloads that inherit its limits (i.e. SAP HANA supports hierarchal workload classes).
 The statement memory limit for this workload class is 1 GB.
 Click the **Create** button.
      <kbd>
     ![](./images/3.png)
     </kbd>